ray-project/ray/doc/source/serve/tutorials/aws-neuron-core-inference-stable-diffusion.md

-(aws-neuron-core-inference-stablediffusion-tutorial)=
+(aws-neuron-core-inference-stable-diffusion-tutorial)=

-# Serve Inference on StableDiffusion Model on AWS NeuronCores Using FastAPI
+# Serve Inference on Stable Diffusion Model on AWS NeuronCores Using FastAPI
-This example uses a precompiled StableDiffusion XL model and deploys on an AWS Inferentia2 (Inf2) instance using Ray Serve and FastAPI.
+This example uses a precompiled Stable Diffusion XL model and deploys on an AWS Inferentia2 (Inf2) instance using Ray Serve and FastAPI.